rwrz/elevenlabs-go-unofficial/README.md

 # Go Bindings for ElevenLabs API

-Go bindings for calling the ElevenLabs API.
-All bindings are generated using [Eleven Labs OpenAPI specification](https://api.elevenlabs.io/openapi.json) and [deepmap/oapi-codengen](https://github.com/deepmap/oapi-codegen).
+Go bindings for the ElevenLabs API.
+All bindings generated using the [Eleven Labs OpenAPI spec](https://api.elevenlabs.io/openapi.json) and [deepmap/oapi-codegen](https://github.com/deepmap/oapi-codegen).

-## Running the example
+## Run the example

 Set your API key